marnusw/sails-hook-semantic-blueprints/README.md

 The typical criteria including `where`, `limit`, `skip` and `sort` can be provided in the request body along with either a `data` or `values` property.
 All records that match the criteria will be updated with the data/values.

-*Note:* The limit, skip and sort options do not apply to the records that will be updates, but merely affects the record set that will be returned to the client. *All* records matching the criteria *will* be updated.
+*Note:* The limit, skip and sort options do not apply to the records that will be updated, but merely affects the record set that will be returned to the client. *All* records matching the criteria *will* be updated.

 ## findAndDestroy